0 - 9

 UIQ stands for User Interface Quartz, and is UI software platform that is based on the Symbian operating system.

 Standing for Unlicensed Mobile Access, UMA is a technology that allows mobile users to access voice and data services over private networks and unlicensed spectrum when using dual band handsets.
 This system must be backed up by the network operator to allow a seamless transition from the mobile network to the private network.

 UMTS stands for Universal Mobile Telecommunications Service and is almost the sole technology used universally for third generation mobile phone networks.

-USB Connector USB stands for Universal Serial Bus.
+USB stands for Universal Serial Bus.
 Phones with a USB port will connect to a PC USB port via cable, allowing for a faster data transfer rate than proprietary phone ports.
 Most phones use either mini or micro USB ports.